Combining high-z galaxy luminosity functions with Bayesian evidence: The non-ionizing Luminosity function at high redshift

 \item The \underline{"Ishigaki et al. data set" (I+)}: consisting of the $z=6$ and 8 LFs from \cite{Ishigaki18}.
 They use the four first HFF clusters, as well as the LF, extracted from blank fields from \cite{Bouwens15}.

 \item The \underline{"Livermore et al. data set" (L+}): consisting of the $z=6$, 7, 8 LFs from Livermore (private communication; Finkelstein in prep).
-The LFs correspond to the observed data sets in \cite{Livermore17}, but corrected for Eddington bias, which reduces the implied number densities, most notably at the faint end.
+The LFs correspond to those in \cite{Livermore17}, but corrected for Eddington bias, which reduces the implied number densities, most notably at the faint end by up to a factor of $\sim$ 2 (though we note that the amplitude of Eddington bias corrections is debatable, with \cite{Bouwens17} arguing they should be no larger than 10\%).
 These Eddington-bias adjusted LFs have also been used in \cite{Yung19}.
-They used the two first HFF clusters to derive the faint end LF: Abell 2744 and MACS0416. \end{itemize}
+The two first HFF clusters are used to derive the faint end LF: Abell 2744 and MACS0416. \end{itemize}

 We assume a minimum fractional uncertainty of 20\% (in linear scale), as suggested in \cite{Bouwens17}, increasing the error of all the data points if the reported error is smaller.
 Figure \ref{Fig:frise_OBS} presents these four data sets, at redshift 6, 7, 8 and 10 from left to right.
 As seen in the panels, the implied galaxy density can vary by orders of magnitude, especially in the ultra-faint end when lensing uncertainties such as completeness corrections dominate the systematics.